 A customer signs up for a free service.
 The customer gets hooked and has to pay for more premium services (e.g. more storage, personalization etc.) A common strategy here is to use these Freemium customers as a lead source.

-Transactions are processed online via credit card, questions are addressed through FAQ and YouTube videos.
+Transactions are processed online via credit card, questions are addressed through the FAQ and YouTube videos.
 Think of a Google Chrome plug-in/extension as an example.

 2) Web sales